 Students will arrange and pay for their own round-trip transportation to London.
 Local transportation within London is not covered by the program fee; students will have to cover the cost of transportation to and from your internship placement.

-Advantage Travel has arranged a group flight for students on this program.
+Advantage Travel will arrange a group flight for students on this program.
 We encourage students to travel on the group flight, which includes ground transportation upon arrival.
-More information, including a group flight reservation and payment form, can be found here:

 IMPORTANT NOTE: Do not purchase your airline ticket before receiving written notification from us that you can book your flight.
 You will have to present this notification if we cancel the program at a later date, and you want to be reimbursed for the cost of the ticket.